 Online Help

-You can also use the ‘–help’ to get a description of the command’s usage.
-Simply type your command whose usage you to know in the terminal with –h or –help after a space and press enter.
-And you’ll get the complete usage of that command as shown below.
-An example below:
+You can also use the --help option to get a description of the commands usage.
+Simply type your command whose usage you to know in the terminal with --help after a space and press enter.
+And you'll get the complete usage of that command as shown below.

 -rw------- 1 ct27 devel Aug 20 10:15 logon